Vertica Schemas Visualized for Analytics Teams

 Visualizing Vertica's Columnar Schema Structure

 Vertica is a massively parallel, columnar analytical database that physically stores data through a projection system — each table can have multiple projections with different sort orders and segmentation strategies.
 At the logical layer, Vertica schemas contain tables, views, sequences, and user-defined objects.
 DbSchema connects to Vertica and renders this logical schema as an ER diagram, giving analytics engineers a clear picture of table relationships, column definitions, and view dependencies across each Vertica schema.
-This visual reference makes it easier to understand query routing and plan schema modifications in a large analytical deployment.
+This visual reference makes it easier to understand query routing and plan schema modifications in a large analytical deployment, especially once the number of projections per table starts to grow.

 Download DbSchema Free See Vertica Features